Whether you want to commit a part of your changes only or simply check your work

 - If the diff is too long, you can try splitting it with

-.
+s.
 That will split it into the smallest possible parts. - If you want to stage the diff, simply choose

-es. - Otherwise, say
+yes. - Otherwise, say

-o. - When the whole diff has been viewed, the interactive mode will quit automatically.
+no. - When the whole diff has been viewed, the interactive mode will quit automatically.

 You can do it yourself tough, through the classic

-, or by selectingq
+^C, or by selectingq.

 Note that this will simply quit the interactive mode and won’t undo your actions.

-about the other commands meaning, they might be useful in some
+Feel free to ask ? about the other commands meaning, they might be useful in some

 cases.

-your best friend to review your code and not to commit stuff like
+git add -p your best friend to review your code and not to commit stuff like

 Make the most of it!